<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 Adapting Process Control Plans for Other Areas of Manufacturing

-The control plan is typically maintained by quality professionals.
+Quality professionals typically maintain a control plan.
 It can also be used for preventive maintenance of production equipment.

-Here is an example of preventive maintenance plan.
-Does it look familiar?
-Most of the columns can be the same, and it can be turned into a checklist for maintenance technicians.
+Here is an example of a preventive maintenance plan.
+Most of the columns can be the same and can be turned into a checklist for maintenance technicians.

 For those of you in China, have you or your suppliers had any luck implementing them?